17 Benefits of Bokashi Bin Composting in your Apartment.

 3. It's Easy

-All you need to do is; open your bokashi bin, add food waste, add the bokashi bran, then close the lid.
+All you need to do is; open your bokashi bin, add food waste, add the bokashi bran, and then close the lid.

 4. It's Safe